The first disc follows the tracklist of the Fuck The World promo tape (maybe supposed to be one side of a double album F.T.W. / Me Against The World). We replaced songs already released in Me Against The World by alternate mixes or other unreleased from that era. For the second part, we more or less

 1994 - F.T.W.
 (Fuck The World) (Moe-Z sessions)

-• Sources : Fuck The World Tape, Pre-Death Row tape
+• Sources : Fuck The World Promo, Singles

 Picture by Reising & Taylor (1994).

-### For the first part of this chapter, we followed the tracklist of the Fuck The World promo tape.
-We just replaced songs that were already released in Me Against The World by alternate mixes or by other unreleased mixes from that period.
+### The first disc follows the tracklist of the Fuck The World promo tape (maybe supposed to be one side of a double album F.T.W. / Me Against The World).
+We replaced songs already released in Me Against The World by alternate mixes or other unreleased from that era.
 For the second part, we more or less followed a chronological order from Strictly 4 My N.I.G.G.A.Z. remixes to late Me Against The World remixes. ###

 1. If I Die 2Nite (Rough Mix) *